andiMenge/Knowlege/README.md

 ### Docker for Mac and no_proxy env var
 `ENV no_proxy=foo` in a dockerfile gets overwritten by proxy and no_proxy conf in the **docker-engine** at least for macOS

+### Alpine Linux with self-signed ca-certs
+ca-certs must be copied `cp` (`ln -s`) is not working to `/usr/local/share/ca-certificates/`

+After `update-ca-certificates` ran the cert should be get symlinked here `/etc/ssl/certs/`.

+Also you should find the content of your cert here `/etc/ssl/certs/ca-certificates.crt`.
+Just use `grep` of a small portion of your cert's hash.

 #### Add CA Certs to CentOS 7 Images
 copy ca.pem to `/etc/pki/ca-trust/source/anchors`